tbolt/tbolt.space/portfolio/btrue.md

   </section>
   <section>
     <h2>Implementation</h2>
-    <p>To help speed up development, I took on some of the front-end UI work.
-More specifically I focused on bringing the designs to life with HTML/css.</p>
+    <p>To help speed up development, I took on some of the front-end UI work where I developed view templates for app.</p>
   </section>
 </div>